mbedu16/git-commands/README.md

 # GIT-commands
+Following are the git commands that I came across and did not feel to lazy to write about.
+If you want to dive deeper than the shallow level of my descriptions, why not click on the command and visit its page to learn a lot more...
 ## [git clone](https://www.git-scm.com/docs/git-clone)
 This is the first command I probably had to use with git.
 ### Remote Repository ###